nuxt/vue-meta/README.md

 ```

 ## How do I use component props in `metaInfo`?
-The same way you use data.
+The same way you use data - specify a function instead of an object.
+It will need to return the same type as its definition.

 **BlogPostWrapper.vue**
 ```html